 Fellows must treat in strict confidentiality, facts and information that come to their knowledge during the course of their training.
 They must not disclose to any unauthorised person any document or information not already in the public domain.
-They will continue to be bound by this obligation even after expiry of their employment contract.
+They will continue to be bound by this obligation even after the end of their fellowship.